cloudmesh-community/book/chapters/iaas/aws/aws.md

 ## Important Notes

-When using AWS services make sure you understand how and when you will be charged for.
+:warning: When using AWS services make sure you understand how and when you will be charged for.
 For example if you are using an EC2 to run some application, usage of the instance will be calculated from the time you started the instance to the time you stop or terminate the